-Religion has been a source of both solace and suffering for many lesbian, gay, bisexual and transgender Americans.
-For while most LGBT Americans have been raised in an organized religion — and many continue to cherish their faith community — too many have been forced to leave those communities behind because of condemnation of LGBT people.
-And yet in recent years, a growing number of organized religious groups in the United States have issued statements officially welcoming LGBT people as members.
-Many religious organizations also have taken supportive stands on the issues that affect LGBT people in America, such as the fight for freedom from discrimination, the solemnizing of same-sex marriage and the ordination of openly LGBT clergy.
+Religion has been a source of both solace and suffering for many lesbian, gay, bisexual, transgender and queer Americans.
+For while most LGBTQ Americans have been raised in an organized religion — and many continue to cherish their faith community — too many have been forced to leave those communities behind because of condemnation of LGBTQ people.
+And yet in recent years, a growing number of organized religious groups in the United States have issued statements officially welcoming LGBTQ people as members.
+Many religious organizations also have taken supportive stands on the issues that affect LGBTQ people in America, such as the fight for freedom from discrimination, the solemnizing of same-sex marriage and the ordination of openly LGBTQ clergy.

-Click on a faith tradition below for an overview of their position on LGBT people and the issues that affect them.
+Click on a faith tradition below for an overview of their position on LGBTQ people and the issues that affect them.

 - African Methodist Episcopal Church